vaaski/nixify/readme.md

 - `dotfiles/`: used with [tuckr](https://github.com/RaphGL/Tuckr)
 - `plist/`: 3rd party app configs that i couldn't figure out a nixy way to configure
 - `manual-config/`: 3rd party app configs that i couldn't figure out an automated way to configure
+- `guys/`: just some guys in a folder nothing weird

 ### setup